jamesclarkson97/W5_weekend_hw_testing/testing_task_1.md

     end
   end

-# dif should be def, this will cause an error.
+# dif should be def, this will not register the function.
 Also there should be a comma between arguments.
   dif highest_card(card1 card2)
   if card1.value > card2.value
   # card does not exist as a variable in this function, should be card1.